 - Accept that this particular desire or wish is not (yet) meant for you and focus on something else to divert attention.
 Trying to linger on what is missing invites further negativity, and being pessimistic attracts particular air of gloom that might spread to people around us.
 (Dementors, are you there?)

-- If you are not ready to tell the world about this longing, try to share it to your closest friend(s).
+- If you are not ready to tell the world about this longing, try to share it with your closest friend(s).
 Someone who will love and support you.
 Someone who can give a genuine hug and will never pass judgment on whatever you say.
 It is good to be honest about this feeling and nourish the freedom it offers in admitting the pain to the person you trust.

 - Instead of being envious of those people who are living your “dream”, try to be happy for them.
 Be glad that they have it and leap to maturity.
 As they say, you can’t have it all.